BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 ### Complex Metadata

 A specific digital object is identified and several layers of metadata are attributed to it.
-In this example some predicates are specified as strings (indicated by quotes) whiile other predicates use tagged well-known integers.
+In this example some predicates are specified as strings (indicated by quotes) while other predicates use tagged well-known integers (no quotes).

 ```
 Digest(886d35d99ded5e20c61868e57af2f112700b73f1778d48284b0e078503d00ac1) [